vikramlearning/blazorbootstrap/README.md

 ## Documentation

-Blazor Bootstrap's documentation, included in this repo in the root directory, is built with [Docusaurus](https://docusaurus.io/) and publicly hosted on GitHub Pages at <https://getblazorbootstrap.com/>.
+Blazor Bootstrap's documentation, which is included in this repository's root directory, is built with [Docusaurus](https://docusaurus.io/) and publicly hosted on GitHub Pages at <https://docs.blazorbootstrap.com/>.
 The docs may also be run locally.

 ## Screenshots